yifeim/pil-iml/README.md

 # pil-iml
-Codes to reproduce Imitation-Regularized Offline Learning
+Codes to reproduce Imitation-Regularized Offline Learning (to be released).